halocore099/Tierlist-bot/README.md

 2. **Testing**:
    - Players join the queue
    - When a player reaches position 1, a ticket is automatically created
+   - Tester is assigned using round-robin when multiple testers are active
    - Tester tests the player in the ticket channel
    - After testing:
      - **Cancel**: Both tester and player can cancel (no cooldown applied)